Leah Goldberg: Biography

 Goldberg received a PhD from the Universities of Berlin and Bonn in Semitic languages and German.
 Her dissertation on the Samaritan Targum was supervised by Paul E. Kahle.
 Her erudition and renown was such that a leading newspaper in Palestine excitedly reported her plans to immigrate to that country.
-In 1935, she settled in Tel Aviv, where she joined a group of Zionist Hebrew poets of Eastern-European origin known as Yachdav (יחדיו "together").
-This group was led by Avraham Shlonsky and was characterised by adhering to Symbolism especially in its Russian Acmeist form, and rejecting the style of Hebrew poetry that was common among the older generation, particularly that of Haim Nachman Bialik.
+In 1935, she settled in Tel Aviv, where she joined a group of Zionist Hebrew poets of Eastern European origin known as Yachdav (יחדיו "together").
+This group was led by Avraham Shlonsky and was characterised by adhering to Symbolism, especially in its Russian Acmeist form, and rejecting the style of Hebrew poetry that was common among the older generation, particularly that of Haim Nachman Bialik.

 She never married and lived with her mother, first in Tel Aviv and later in Jerusalem.
-Goldberg was a heavy smoker, and in her late years she became aware of the damage in this habit, as reflected in her poem "About the Damage of Smoking".
+Goldberg was a heavy smoker, and in her late years she became aware of smoking's negative health effects, as reflected in her poem "About the Damage of Smoking."
 In the spring of 1969, she was diagnosed with breast cancer.
 After removing one of her breasts, her physicians were optimistic.
-Goldberg went on a short visit to Switzerland, but returned in a bad physical condition, as the cancer spread through her body.
-She died on 15 January 1970.
-Goldberg received the Israel Prize posthumously, her mother accepted the prize in her name.
+Goldberg went on a short visit to Switzerland, but returned in poor physical condition, as the cancer spread through her body.
+She died on January 15, 1970.
+Goldberg received the Israel Prize posthumously.
+Her mother accepted the prize in her name.